spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-chatgpt.md

 matrix_bot_chatgpt_matrix_bot_prompt_prefix: 'Instructions:\nYou are ChatGPT, a large language model trained by OpenAI.'
 ```

+### Extending the configuration

+There are some additional things you may wish to configure about the bot.

+Take a look at:

+- `roles/custom/matrix-bot-chatgpt/defaults/main.yml` for some variables that you can customize via your `vars.yml` file

 ## Installing

 After configuring the playbook, run it with [playbook tags](playbook-tags.md) as below: